Last Updated on August 23, 2020

 - Damage to the insured vehicle caused by an accident with an uninsured driver

-The vehicles covered under your policy (i.e. company vehicles, personal vehicles used for business, or leased vehicles) depend on the type of coverage you choose.
+The vehicles covered under your commercial auto insurance policy (i.e. company vehicles, personal owned vehicles used for business, or leased vehicles) depend on the type of coverage you choose.

 What Doesn’t Business Vehicle Insurance Cover?

 Understanding what business vehicle insurance doesn’t cover is as important as knowing what it does.
-While each policy is unique, most business vehicle insurance policies don’t cover things like:
+While each policy is unique, most business vehicle insurance provides higher liability limits to ensure you have sufficient liability coverage so as not to put the business at risk.
+Additionally, most personal policies don’t cover things like:

-- Damage to your office building, fences, signs, etc. (see business property insurance)
+- Property damage liability and physical damage coverage to your office building, fences, signs, etc. (see business property insurance)

 - Bodily injury or damages as a result of products you sell (see product liability insurance)